fullstakgeneral/Meet-Landing-Page-/README.md

 ## Technology/Stack
 This project is created using:
-* HTML and
+* HTML
+* CSS for styling
-* CSS together with Google fonts
+* Google fonts
+* Netlify and GitHub Pages to deploy
+* Figma for design

 ## Features
 * Responsive on almost all devices of varying shapes, sizes and resolutions.
 * A large and welcoming banner image with a bold message as the header.
 * A footer with a hero image.
 * All text in the website is in Red Hat Display font family.
+* Hover states for interactive elements.

 ## Directories/Files
 ### project_1: